aaron9589/cats-panel/README.md

 ```

-- .jmri: Supporting directory for the custom masts to communicate over MQTT.
+- .jmri: Supporting files to support the CATS-specific signal masts in JMRI
 - panel.xml: The CATS Panel XML file.

 ## Install Guide